Metabolon Logo

 Profiling Metabolic Changes in Renal Diseases

 Metabolomics provides detailed insights into metabolic alterations associated with renal diseases, such as identifying specific metabolic signatures unique to glomerular diseases.
-A study published in Nature Genetics compared genotype to metabotype to identify metabolites associated with chronic kidnety disease (CKD).
+A study published in Nature Genetics compared genotype to metabotype to identify metabolites associated with chronic kidney disease (CKD).
 The multiomic study identified metabolites that may have value as biomarkers for risk prediction or response to treatment.

 Schlosser P, Scherer N, Grundner-Culemann F, et al. Genetic studies of paired metabolomes reveal enzymatic and transport processes at the interface of plasma and urine.
 Nat Genet.
 2023;55(6):995-1008. doi:10.1038/s41588-023-01409-8